nvisionkc/dataverse-to-sql/README.md

 ## Notes
 - Ensure the SQL Server instance is accessible and the connection string has appropriate permissions.
-- Back up your database before running the utility in production.
+- Back up your database before running the utility or alter to output the SQL statements to file.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.